-The vast majority of fake sapphires are made out of a material called lead glass.
+The vast majority of fake sapphires consists of a material called lead glass.
 This glass does pass the visual test, bearing a surprising resemblance to genuine sapphires.
-Glass does have some difference to sapphire in its properties that you can utilize to try and identify the material from which your stone was made.
+Glass does have some difference to sapphire in its properties.
+You can utilize these to try and identify the material from which your stone was made.

-Breathe out on your gemstone and count how long it takes for the stone to become clear again after being fogged up by your breath.
-A genuine sapphire will clear up very quickly, whereas glass – which retains moisture more effectively than sapphires do – will take longer to clear.
-If your stone takes perhaps five or six seconds to start to clear up, it could be made from lead glass.
+Here is how you can discern fake from real sapphires: Breathe out on your gemstone and count how long it takes for the stone to become clear again after being fogged up by your breath.
+A genuine sapphire will clear up very quickly.
+On the contrary, glass – which retains moisture more effectively than sapphires do – will take longer to clear.
+If your stone takes perhaps five or six seconds to start to clearing up, it could be lead glass.

 Another thing to look for within the sapphire is white lines.
 These lines are essentially thread-like connectors that will appear to be holding the stone together.
-If these are present in your gemstone, unfortunately it is likely because it is holding the stone together, and what you have is not a genuine sapphire but a composite sapphire.
+If these are present in your gemstone, unfortunately it is likely because it is holding the stone together.
+In this case, what you have is not a genuine sapphire, but a composite sapphire.

-While the breath test and the presence of air bubbles are ways of determining if a sapphire is a fake, here are a few ways of knowing if it’s real.
+The breath test and the presence of air bubbles are ways of determining if a sapphire is a fake.
+Here are a few ways of knowing if it’s real.
 In a dark room, use a direct light to shine on your gemstone.
 A sapphire will reflect blue light, appearing to sparkle with blue colors.
 Glass, however, will sparkle and reflect a variety of colors.
 While the rainbow-style sparkle is very visually appealing, unfortunately it may be a sign you don’t have the genuine article.

-The term ‘real’ when used to describe sapphires is something of a misnomer, since there are sapphires that aren’t naturally formed in the ground that are still considered to be real.
-These sapphires are created in a lab by scientists, but their properties are still the same as sapphires that are mined from the ground.
-Some people are put off by these lab-created sapphires, finding them too ‘perfect’.
-Genuine sapphires that have minor chips or scratches here and there are often more valued than lab-created sapphires that have no flaws.
+The term ‘real’ when used to describe sapphires is something of a misnomer, because there are sapphires that aren’t naturally formed in the ground.
+Nevertheless, they are still considered to be real despite scientists created these sapphires in a lab.
+The reason is that their properties are still the same as those of mined sapphires.

-When buying sapphires, it’s important to buy responsibly.
-Most quality jewellery shops will sell their jewellery with proper certification, confirming that you are getting what you pay for when it comes to luxury jewellery like sapphire jewellery.
+When buying sapphire jewelry, it’s important to buy responsibly.
+Most quality jewelry shops will sell their jewels with proper certification, confirming that you are getting what you pay for when it comes to luxury jewelry like sapphire rings, necklaces, earrings or brooches.